EffectOrientedProgramming/book/Chapters/05_Testing.md

 ## Testing Effects

 As you've seen, whenever you create a user-defined type, you can include a method to produce a `ZLayer` containing an instance of that type.
-When you have a test that needs to vary the types it is testing, those types are supplied using `provide`.
+When you need to vary the types across multiple tests, those types are supplied using `provide`.

-But this only works for user-defined types.
+This only works for user-defined types.
 What about built-in types like `Console`, `Random`, and `Clock`?
 For these, ZIO Test provides special APIs.
-We'll look at the two most-commonly encountered ones: randomness and time.
+We'll look at the two most-commonly encountered ones, after `Console`: randomness and time.

-### Random
+### Randomness

 Randomness is inherently unpredictable.
-With ZIO Test, we can produce predictable random numbers for testing, but without changing any Effects:
+To perform testing when randomness is involved, we must treat it as an Effect and then swap in a controlled sequence of fake-random numbers.

 ```scala 3 mdoc:silent
 import zio.*